linusg/la-capitaine-android/README.md

 Naturally I will add icons for the apps I'm personally using first as that's the most straightforward way of making progess - I can directly test it on my device.
-A few popular Google and messenger apps are already included as well.
+Most of the default AOSP and LineageOS apps, and a few popular Google and messenger apps are already included as well.

 Any help is highly appreciated!